fideltfg/unifi-voucher-manager/README.md

 >
 > 1. Go to your UniFi Controller -> Insights -> Hotspot
 > 2. Set the **Success Landing Page** to: `https://your-uvm-domain.com/welcome`, the `/welcome` page of UVM
+> 3. To restrict UVM access to the guest subnetwork while still allowing access to `/welcome` set the `GUEST_SUBNETWORK` environment variable
 >
 > Without this configuration, vouchers **will not** automatically roll when guests connect.